 Handful pomegranate seeds (optional)

-Handful sunflower seeds/walnuts, lightly toasted
+Handful sunflower seeds/walnuts, lightly toasted is desired

 2 tbsp. orange juice